 - Annual Monitoring and Enhancement Review (AMER) requires all programmes, departments and Faculties to review and action the institutional theme(s) which has been focussed on BAME attainment for the past three years, supporting more inclusive review of curricula as well as learning, teaching and assessment practices.
-An annual Inclusivity Health Check for departments is now embedded in the annual monitoring process. - Peer Reflection on Education Practice (PREP) activities with different themes identified by Faculties from year to year, supporting continuous improvement in teaching and assessment practice; - A very successful Peer-Assisted Learning (PAL) scheme which continues to evolve, and has become more focussed on assessment over time with over 280 PAL leaders providing support across all programmes.
+An annual Inclusivity Health Check for departments is now embedded in the annual monitoring process. - Peer Reflection on Education Practice (PREP) activities with different themes identified by Faculties from year to year, supporting continuous improvement in teaching and assessment practice; - A very successful Peer-Assisted Learning (PAL) scheme which continues to evolve, and has become more focussed on assessment over time and is closely aligned to BU's Access and Participation Plan.

 In response to student demand, both study spaces and provision of library computers has been increased.
-SCONUL statistics show that the University's spend on learning resources as a percentage of total library expenditure is in the upper quartile in the sector at 55.9%.
+SCONUL statistics show that the University's spend on learning resources as a percentage of total library expenditure is in the upper quartile in the sector.

-Identifying good practice
+Identifying good practice, and actions